Christine MacMillan

 Pelvic Health Physiotherapist

 Yes.
 Pelvic Health Physiotherapy is covered under regular physiotherapy benefits.
 So if you have coverage for physiotherapy, this includes pelvic health as well.
+Most insurance companies do not differentiate services provided in-person vs online, but you can inquire with your provider to be sure.

 Do I need a doctor's referral to see a Pelvic Health Physiotherapist?